TianheL/TianheL.github.io/_pages/about.md

 ---

 Hi!
 I am Tianhe Lin, a first-year master's student at Fudan University in School of Data Science, Shanghai, China.
-I received my bachelor's degree in Artificial Intelligence from Fudan University in June 2024.
+I received my bachelor's degree in Artificial Intelligence from [Fudan University](https://www.fudan.edu.cn/) in June 2024.

-I have been fortunate to collaborate with exceptional researchers both from academia and industry.
+I have been fortunate to collaborate with researchers from both academia and industry.
 Previously, I interned at Meituan, where I focused on research on LLM-as-a-judge ‍⚖️, and developed several generative judge models for open-ended, challenging and [automatic evaluation](https://agi-eval.cn/evaluation/LLM-CN-Subj-1-Rnd?id=48) of post-trained LLMs on how they align to human preference.

 **Research Interests:**  I have a broad interest in Natural Language Processing.
 Specifically, I am interested in: